cassgvp/WIN-Open-Neuroimaging-Community/index.md

 This repository is the hub for information on how to employ open research practices at the [Wellcome Centre for Integrative Neuroimaging (WIN)](https://www.win.ox.ac.uk).

-It is written and maintained by an active community of WIN researchers, and is intended to support all WIN members in using the sharing infrastructure created by the [WIN Open Neuroimaging Project](https://www.win.ox.ac.uk/open-neuroimaging)
+The material shared here is written and maintained by an active community of WIN researchers, and is intended to support all WIN members in using the sharing infrastructure created by the [WIN Open Neuroimaging Project](https://www.win.ox.ac.uk/open-neuroimaging)

-[Get started with tools for sharing](tools){: .btn .btn-primary .fs-8 .mb-4 .mb-md-0 .mr-2 }

-[Find out about the Open WIN Community](community){: .btn .btn-primary .fs-8 .mb-4 .mb-md-0 .mr-2 }
+[Tools for sharing research outputs](tools){: .btn .btn-primary .fs-6 .mb-4 .mb-md-0 .mr-2 } [Find out about the Open WIN Community](community){: .btn .btn-primary .fs-6 .mb-4 .mb-md-0 .mr-2 }

-[Find out about the Open WIN Ambassadors](abmassadors){: .btn .btn-primary .fs-8 .mb-4 .mb-md-0 .mr-2 }

-[Find out about Open WIN Events](events){: .btn .btn-primary .fs-8 .mb-4 .mb-md-0 .mr-2 }
+[Find out about the Open WIN Ambassadors](abmassadors){: .btn .btn-primary .fs-6 .mb-4 .mb-md-0 .mr-2 }  [Find out about Open WIN Events](events){: .btn .btn-primary .fs-6 .mb-4 .mb-md-0 .mr-2 }